Is this program right for you?

 Q: How long do I have to complete the program?

-A: Students accepted in EMD’s certificate programs will have three years from the date on their acceptance letter in which to complete the program.
-It is possible to complete the certificate programs in well under the three-year timeframe.
+A: Students accepted into EMD’s Associate Certificate programs will have three (3) years from the date on their acceptance letter in which to complete the program.
+It is possible to complete the Associate Certificate programs in well under the three-year timeframe.
 If you are unable to complete the program within that time period, you may reapply.
 Upon re-acceptance, you will be placed in the most current version of the program.
 If there have been changes to the program, students who reapply will be required to meet the new requirements.

 Q: Are the programs available online?

-A: Both the certificate in Emergency Management and EM Exercise Design can be completed entirely online.
-The Emergency Management certificate program includes additional, optional elective that are only available through on-campus offerings.
+A: Both the Associate Certificate in Emergency Management and the Associate Certificate in Emergency Management Exercise Design can be completed entirely online.
+The Associate Certificate in Emergency Management includes additional, optional electives that are only available through on-campus offerings.

 Q: I took a course a few years ago.
 Can it be applied to the certificate program once I’m accepted?

-A: Yes, since our courses can be taken on an individual basis, any course you’ve taken that is part of the program can be applied to it once you have been accepted.
+A: Yes, since our courses can be taken on an individual basis, any course you have taken that is part of the current version of the program can be applied to it once you have been accepted.

 JIBC changed its course code numbering system in July 2015.
 If you took the course prior to July 2015, you can search JIBC’s cross-list for the new code.